-Molina’s songs follow a pretty uniform structure here, save the finger-picked instrumental lovingly titled “Sick Ass Riff”.
+Molina’s songs follow a pretty uniform structure, save the finger-picked instrumental lovingly titled “Sick Ass Riff”.
 The song opens with a blast of power chords and a deep hook under Molina’s one or two short verses.
 Then there’s a big-riff breakdown with big drums, rumbling bass, and double-guitar shredding grandeur.
-This breakdown at the end, it undercuts any notion of this being bedroom or lo-fi.
-If the songs sound a bit murky, and if they are terribly short -- "Don’t Come Back” is an epic here running at 1:32 -- they are never small.
+This breakdown at the end undercuts any notion of this album being bedroom or lo-fi.
+If the songs sound a bit murky, and if they are terribly short — “Don’t Come Back” is an epic here running at 1:32 — they are never small.

 Considering how intensely catchy these songs are, from the sped-up fuzz blast of “Change My Ways” to the isolated haze of guitar on “Nothing I Can Do” or moody textures of “Spoke Too Soon”, you’d think Molina would want to spend more time here, or give us more time, to relish these perfectly constructed melodies, these unbridled and energetic guitar fills.
-But instead the songs simply lay them out on the table and then walk away.
+But instead, the songs simply lay them out on the table and then walk away.
 These aren’t musical feasts.
-Each song is more like a musical equivalent of Amuse-bouche, a one-bite taste setting up a meal that never comes.
+Each song is more like a musical equivalent of amuse-bouche, a one-bite taste that teases a meal that never comes.

 But maybe this isn’t about denial.
 Many of Molina’s lyrics end in some sort of finality.
 As the title implies, there’s a lot of disconnect and isolation here.
 Molina is often left or feeling lost.
 He’s got “nowhere else to go” or he’s “back to his old ways / And that’s how it’s always gonna stay”.
 When it’s not about things ending, it’s about Molina’s hands being tied, as on the aptly titled “Nothing I Can Do” or how he admits “my thoughts come back to you” on “Change My Ways”.